 Sex is an important part of any relationship.
-Life is too short to have terrible sex.
+And life is too short to have terrible sex.

-What do happy couples do that other couples don’t?
+What do happy couples do that unhappy couples don’t?

 As it turns out, there are several things.

 In today’s article, we’re going to focus on the top 10 intimacy ideas that happy couples use to keep things spicy.

 Sometimes work, family, or life in general, can get in the way of how much we feel like initiating.